Plug Power and Johnson Matthey - GuruFocus.com

 Partnership to strengthen Plug's supply chain and help meet growing demand for fuel cells and electrolyzers

-LATHAM, N.Y., Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Plug Power, ( PLUG) (Plug), a leading provider of turnkey hydrogen solutions for the global green hydrogen economy, and Johnson Matthey (JM), a global leader in sustainable technologies, today announced a long-term strategic partnership to accelerate the green hydrogen economy.
+LONDON, Jan.
+31, 2023 /PRNewswire/ -- Plug Power, (NASDAQ: PLUG) (Plug), a leading provider of turnkey hydrogen solutions for the global green hydrogen economy, and Johnson Matthey (JM), a global leader in sustainable technologies, today announced a long-term strategic partnership to accelerate the green hydrogen economy.

 JM will become an important strategic supplier of MEA components, providing a substantial portion of Plug's demand for catalysts, membranes, and catalyst coated membranes (CCM).
 Importantly, JM brings security of supply of precious metals, and unique recycling capabilities.